jameskaupert/learning-stuff/aws-ccp-exampro/10-compute.md

 VMWare Cloud on AWS = manage on-premise virtual machines using VMWare as EC2 instances.
 Datacenter must be using VMWare for virtualization

 AWS Local Zones = edge datacenters located outside of an AWS region so you can use AWS closer to the end destination

+## Cost & Capacity Management Computing Services

+Cost management = how do we save money?
+Capacity management = how do we meet the demand of traffic and usages through adding or upgrading servers?

+EC2 Spot Instances, Reserved Instances and Savings Plans = ways to save on computing by paying up front in full or partially, by committing to yearly contracts, or by being flexible about availability and interruption to computing service

+AWS Batch = plans, schedules, and executes batch computing workloads, and can utilize Spot Instances to save money

+AWS Compute Optimizer = suggests how to reduce costs and improve performance by leveraging machine learning to review and analyze your previous usage history

+EC2 Autoscaling Groups (ASGs) = automatically add/remove EC2s to meet current demand of traffic.
+Saves money and meets capacity by only running the amount of servers you need

+Elastic Load Balancer (ELB) = distribute traffic to multiple instances, or re-route traffic from unhealthy instances to healthy ones.
+Can route to EC2s in different AZs

+AWS Elastic Beanstalk (EB) = easily deploy web apps without setting up and managing underlying AWS services (like Heroku)